 The second book Steven held was one that had been alluring to him since he set out looking for old books.
 The name was The Path and this book was a reprint of an even older reprint.
 This book was one of the main books that were supposed to have been destroyed after the Black Boxes were put in every major city across the world.
 Alessa did not notice the other book but kept nagging at him to tell his life story.
-Looking down the walkway she kept saying “What is it about books in a material manner that makes them so special to you?” she kept asking over and over.
-Finally, he answered, “because I’m not like everyone else I don’t wear the blinker for Brainlink, and I don’t own any other tech besides my phone and even that is very old compared to what you all have.”
+Looking down the walkway she kept asking “What is it about books in a material manner that makes them so special to you?” over and over.
+Finally, he answered, “Because I’m not like everyone else I don’t wear the blinker for Brainlink, and I don’t own any other tech besides my phone and even that is very old compared to what you all have.”
 She took out her phone and showed a news update about the IBOT that had just formulated a new care monitoring system for the depressed and lonely.
-She showed him the article, “Is that supposed to mean something to me, do you think I am some sort of crazy person in need of help from the Black Boxes.”
+She showed him the article and he replied, “Is that supposed to mean something to me?
+Do you think I am some sort of crazy person in need of help from the Black Boxes?”
 He started walking away from her and noticed on the wall the article was being shown there with images of unhappy people starting to smile after the IBOT told them some feel-good phrase.
 This had been figured out using algorithms to pick the perfect phrase to make someone feel better.

 Steven knew this was being done, and some other people did as well, but the masses were never told this was happening, it was never a known piece of information, but the whole of society was fine and entirely in tune with the One Cause.
-It would have probably caused many to give up the whole system and want some new rebellion to start, or massive suicide rates.
-Nothing like that ever happened of course because everyone was in a mental state of happiness or euphoria.
-The world had become a Hive of similar minded people who thought the same and was never in question of the authority of the Brainlink system or the Black Boxes as well as the One Cause.
+It would have probably caused many to give up the whole system and want some new rebellion to start, or lead to massive suicide rates.
+Nothing like that ever happened, of course, because everyone was in a mental state of happiness or euphoria.
+The world had become a Hive of similar-minded people who thought the same and never questioned the authority of the Brainlink system, the Black Boxes, or the One Cause.
 Most everyone was linked and being watched by the AI that molded the Link services to be in concordance with the One Cause.
 Steven was on the outside of this system because he never took the Link and his parents never forced him to.
 He was a person among a group of persons of interest by the Tracers.
 Alessa was sent to see what he was up to and report his actions.
-This was done regularly by a multitude of people who would come up to him and ask questions that seemed harmless but in fact, we’re meant to keep tabs on him and others that tried to stay hidden as much as possible.
+This was done regularly by a multitude of people who would come up to him and ask questions that seemed harmless but in fact, were meant to keep tabs on him and others that tried to stay hidden as much as possible.
 The people who had been watched had no idea that these people were Tracers, they usually just thought they were nosy or just very bored people.

 Of all the people who were off the Link system, Steven was a unique person, finding time to investigate the history and decide whether what he was seeing was moral or even real at times.
 These things were not precisely wanted by the leaders of the Tracer Corp or the One Cause.
-But they could happen if you followed the laws concerning research into history, morals, and philosophy.
-One could not allow for ideas to be spread of the old ways, especially if they contradicted the Link service and overall Brainlink corporation and the Black Boxes and One Cause ideology/theology.
+They could happen if you followed the laws concerning research into history, morals, and philosophy.
+One could not allow for ideas to be spread of the old ways, especially if they contradicted the Link service, Brainlink corporation or the Black Boxes and One Cause ideology & theology.
 Steven knew this and knew how far he could go.
-His main goal was never revolution but to find a way to leave the city without ever being detected by Tracers, and to live in the wilderness and be left to his ability to think and write and be creative without the world persecution that would happen if he chose to publish or speak openly of his thoughts.
+His main goal was never revolution, but to find a way to leave the city without ever being detected by Tracers, to live in the wilderness, to be left to his own ability to think and write and be creative without the world persecution that would happen if he chose to publish or speak openly of his thoughts.
 Steven wanted to be the person he knew he could be.

-He read on as the enchantment outside went on, and he came across a very odd sentence “The wind blows where it wills, and you hear the sound thereof, but cannot tell from where it came, and where it goes: so is every one that is born of the spirit”, this sentence he could not understand fully.
-Steven did not know that the verse he had just read was a metaphor for the Holy Spirit, those that follow the Holy Spirit with heart and mind will follow God at every turn, those that follow the Holy Spirit will be looked at in an odd way because the ways of God are unpredictable and beyond our ways and understanding.
+He read on as the enchantment outside went on, and he came across a very odd sentence “The wind blows where it wills, and you hear the sound thereof, but cannot tell from where it came, and where it goes: so is every one that is born of the spirit.”
+He didn’t understand this sentence fully.
+Steven did not know that the verse he had just read was a metaphor for the Holy Spirit, those that follow the Holy Spirit with heart and mind will follow God at every turn, those that follow the Holy Spirit will also be looked at in an odd manner because the ways of God are unpredictable and beyond our ways and understanding.
 The Path was full of mystery and some things were difficult for Steven to understand, he hadn’t yet found the purpose for this book to be banned.

 As he read on, he heard whispers outside his apartment door.
 These whispers became clearer and he could hear what they were saying.
 It was jumbles of odd phrases he hadn’t heard before.
-He closed the book and put it in the vault and locked it, just as he did this, he heard a knock at the door.
+He closed the book and put it in the vault and locked it.
+Just as he did this, he heard a knock at the door.
 “We would like to come in, we have word that there’s been some contraband in use at this address.”
-Steven wondered if the girl he talked to really couldn’t let go of her inquisitiveness and sent the soldiers to come to take him.
-He stumbled a bit to the door and said “there’s nothing here I am just reading the catalog for the ceremony tomorrow night” after he said this, he felt stupid because no one reads the catalogs anymore.
-“Just open up and we’ll see for ourselves and if everything’s good we’ll leave you be, or we’ll have to come in with force” Steven knew they would probably come in by force whether he opened up and did what he was told or not cause right after they said that they kicked down the door.
+Steven wondered if the girl he talked to really couldn’t let go of her inquisitiveness and sent the soldiers to come take him.
+He stumbled a bit to the door and said, “There’s nothing here, I am just reading the catalog for the ceremony tomorrow night.”
+After he said this, he felt stupid because no one reads the catalogs anymore.
+“Just open up and we’ll see for ourselves.
+If everything’s good we’ll leave you be, or we’ll have to come in with force” Steven knew they would probably come in by force whether he opened up and did what he was told or not, because right after they said it they kicked down the door.

-They kicked the door in and grabbed Steven and dragged him down the stairs of his apartment building.
+They grabbed Steven and dragged him down the stairs of his apartment building.
 They threw him in the back of a van and drove him to the holding center.
 He was told that he would be held until the investigation of his apartment was finished and then he would go to trial.

 The officers came back to him and told him he would be going to trial for the evidence they found that may or may not be contraband.
-His trial was set for the following day and he was to be ready for it accordingly.
-This meant he was going to be having a jury and not the usual way things had been done with only a Judge there to determine a person’s fate.
-When the trial started there was a huge amount of people there to view the spectacle that was about to take place.
+His trial was set for the following day and he was to prepare for it accordingly.
+This meant he was going to have a jury rather than the usual way things had been done with only a Judge there to determine a person’s fate.
+When the trial started, there was a huge amount of people there to view the spectacle that was about to take place.
 The Judge read out his part and the jury were present, but more of a council than peers.
 “I want to say that none of what I have is even close to contraband and if it were, I would have trashed it the moment I realized it was such” Steven said before he was silenced.
-The Judge asked, “you have many interesting books in your collection and some of them are very counter to our ways now, why do you have them?”
+The Judge asked, “You have many interesting books in your collection and some of them are very counter to our ways now, why do you have them?”
 Steven wanted to lie but they had the monitors on him, and they would know when he was lying, “I have them because I like reading them and for no other reason.”
-The Judge looked at him with some discernment and replied, “if that’s the case then why are these books locked away in a vault that is almost impossible to unlock?”
-Steven did not want to answer this question because he knew they were going to use it against him throughout this trial.
+The Judge looked at him with some discernment and replied, “If that’s the case then why are these books locked away in a vault that is almost impossible to unlock?”
+Steven did not want to answer this question because he knew they were going to use it against him throughout the trial.
 “I have them because I like to read, and I was not trying to start anything controversial with anyone,” he said.
 The Jury was not willing to hear this and neither was the Judge.
-Steven was waiting for his judgment in a hall outside the courtroom when “you believe there is freedom somewhere outside all this?”
+Steven was waiting for his judgment in a hall outside the courtroom when someone asked, “You believe there is freedom somewhere outside all this?”

 Steven had never seen this person before, and he was not wearing the usual clothes people wore in the city.
-He was nervous to give any sort of response, “it is out there you just have to understand how to find it, believe that there will be something safer for a mind like yours.” the man said and walked away.
+He was nervous to give any sort of response.
+The stranger confirmed, “it is out there you just have to understand how to find it, believe that there will be something safer for a mind like yours,” the man said and walked away.